 The annual Goldsmiths Computing Expo is where we open our doors to everyone and offer them a chance to come and see some of our technological innovation and meet the staff and students behind it.
-We are already looking forward to EXPO 2016.
+We are already looking forward to EXPO 2016 where, you never know, it might be your work we're showing off!